 The impact of the other city centre changes has been taken into account and this data shows that the original strategic proposal (from 2009) to remove general traffic from Prince of Wales Road and make Rose Lane two-way no longer delivers the objectives of this scheme.

-The overall scheme will be delivered in a series of phases but we are seeking views on all elements at this stage.
+The overall scheme will be delivered in a series of phases.
 The final order and timing of these phases will be decided once feedback from the consultation has been reviewed.
 It is likely that the first phase to be delivered will be Rose Lane/King Street as early as September 2018, with Mountergate following in early 2019.